awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-association-s3outputlocation.md

 # AWS Systems Manager Association S3OutputLocation<a name="aws-properties-ssm-association-s3outputlocation"></a>

-`S3OutputLocation` is a property of the [Systems Manager Association InstanceAssociationOutputLocation](aws-properties-ssm-association-instanceassociationoutputlocation.md) property that specifies an Amazon S3 bucket where you want to store the results of this request\.
+`S3OutputLocation` is a property of the [InstanceAssociationOutputLocation](aws-properties-ssm-association-instanceassociationoutputlocation.md) property that specifies an Amazon S3 bucket where you want to store the results of this request\.

-## Syntax<a name="w4ab1c21c14e2040b5"></a>
+## Syntax<a name="w4ab1c21c10d207c13c18b5"></a>

 ### JSON<a name="aws-properties-ssm-association-s3outputlocation-syntax.json"></a>